JS-DevTools/ono/README.md

 [![OS and Browser Compatibility](https://jsdevtools.org/img/badges/ci-badges-with-ie.svg)](https://travis-ci.com/JS-DevTools/ono)

 Features
 --------------------------
 * Formatted error messages, using Node's [`util.format()`](https://nodejs.org/api/util.html#util_util_format_format_args) or your own custom formatter
 * Wrap and re-throw an error _without_ losing the original error's message, stack trace, and properties
 * Add custom properties to your errors &mdash; great for error codes, support numbers, help URLs, etc.
 * Errors can be serialized as JSON, including all native and custom properties
-* [Tested](https://jsdevtools.org/ono/test/) on Node.js and all modern web browsers on Mac, Windows, Linux, iOS, and Android
+* [Tested](https://travis-ci.com/JS-DevTools/ono) on Node.js and all modern web browsers on Mac, Windows, and Linux.

 Example